 Mandatory Kick-Off IBA

-The Official Programme IBA Kick-off is mandatory for all students starting with the IBA programme.
-During this event you will learn more about the programme, receive your course schedule, booklist, meet your mentor and fellow mentor group members, etc.
+The official IBA programme kick-off is mandatory for all students starting with the IBA programme.
+During this event you will get essential information regarding how to navigate the university, more about the programme, receive your course schedule, booklist, meet your mentor and fellow mentor group members, etc. More information to come in July from the Bachelor Programme Management team (bachelor1@rsm.nl).
+For now save the date!

 Other recommended introduction events